Sandra Susanibar-Adaniya, MD, MS

 Larysa Sanchez, MD

-Director, Geriatrics in Myeloma Center of Excellence for Multiple Myeloma, Assistant Professor of Medicine, Icahn School of Medicine at Mount Sinai
+Director, Geriatrics in Myeloma Center of Excellence for Multiple Myeloma, Assistant Professor of Medicine, Icahn School of Medicine at Mount Sinai, New York, NY

 Dr. Larysa Sanchez, MD is an Assistant Professor of Medicine (Hematology and Medical Oncology) at the Icahn School of Medicine at Mount Sinai and Director, Geriatrics in Myeloma, at the Center of Excellence for Multiple Myeloma.
 She earned her medical degree from St. George's School of Medicine.
 She completed her residency in internal medicine at the Rutgers Doctors Office Center.
 She then pursued a fellowship in hematology and oncology at the Icahn School of Medicine at Mount Sinai.
 Dr. Sanchez specializes in multiple myeloma and related diseases such as amyloid light-chain amyloidosis, smoldering myeloma, and monoclonal gammopathies of uncertain significance.
 Dr. Sanchez sees patients at the Ruttenberg Treatment Center and The Blavatnik Family Chelsea Medical Center at Mount Sinai, and is involved in clinical research focused on novel drugs and drug combinations.
 She has a particular interest in improving outcomes in older adults with multiple myeloma.